Danieleg82/vWAN-Indirect-Spoke/README.md

 -	The kind of Firewall solution you like could not be integrated inside vWAN HUB
 -	The kind of Firewall solution you wanted to use could be integrated within vWAN HUB, but could not scale horizontally the same way as its VM-based solution could, or some specific feature was not present in the integrated version.
 -	You had necessity to perform inter-region traffic inspection through firewall, and **Routing Intent** (https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies) feature was not there yet available
--	You were going to break the limitation of 1k BGP routes advertisable from Azure to Onpremise through ExpressRoute, due to presence of massive amount of spoke VNETs to be directly connected to your vWAN HUB
+-	You were going to break the limitation of 1k BGP routes advertisable from Azure to Onpremise through ExpressRoute, because of the need of massive amount of spoke VNETs to be directly connected to your vWAN HUB

 The INDIRECT spoke model could offer possibility of FW filtering in Azure for all the traffic data-paths, except for Branch2Branch traffic.

 ![](pics/INDIRECT_SPOKE_PRE_RI.jpg)